Isometries of infinite dimensional Hilbert geometries: Preliminaries

-\begin{remark} We note that if $(X,C,u)$ is an order unit space, there may not exist a strictly positive functional.
-Indeed, if $X$ is the vector space of bounded functions on an uncountable set and $C$ is the cone of functions taking nonnegative values everywhere, then no strictly positive functional exists, see \cite[Exercise~6,~Section~1.7]{AT}.
+\begin{remark} As mentioned in the introduction, there may not exist a strictly positive functional for a given order unit space $(X,C,u)$.
+Indeed, if $X$ is the vector space of bounded functions on an uncountable set $K$, $C$ is the Archimedean cone of functions taking nonnegative values everywhere, and $u$ is the constant one function on $K$, then no strictly positive functional exists, see \cite[Exercise~6,~Section~1.7]{AT}.
 However, if $X$ is separable, then a strictly positive state always exists.
 Indeed, in that case the unit ball $B_{X^*}$ of $X^*$ (which is weak*-compact) is weak*-metrizable, and so there exists a sequence of states $\phi_n$ which is weak*-dense in the set of all states.
 A standard argument then shows that the state $\phi := \sum_{n=1}^\infty 2^{-n} \phi_n$ is strictly positive. \end{remark}

 If $(X,C,u)$ is an order unit space and $x,y\in C^\circ$, then it follows from Lemma~\ref{lem:order_units_interior} that there exist $0<\alpha\leq \beta$ such that $\alpha y\leq_C x\leq_C \beta y$, and hence we can define